 JONATHAN FARR, PHD

-I offer editing and indexing for students, scholars, and publishers in the humanities, as well as a range of editing services for non-academics who need help producing formal or informal written content.
+I offer line editing, copyediting, and proofreading for students, scholars, and publishers in the humanities, as well as a range of writing and editing services for nonacademics who need help producing formal or informal written content.

 Proofreading is the final stage of the editing process.
 It involves checking text for typographical, grammatical, and formatting errors.
 Book manuscripts are typically supplied in the form of pdf proofs, but I am happy to proofread other texts, formal or informal, in Word document form.
 If you need another set of eyes to look over the final draft of your resume, blog post, or dissertation for minor, indisputable errors, this is the kind of editing for you.